M 511: Exploiting a Vulnerable App (20 pts)

 Enumerating Table Names

-Execute these commands to list the table names in the database:
+Execute this command to list the table names in the database:

 There are three tables, including Passwords and Key, as shown below.